florisboard/florisboard/README.md

 - Integrated extension support (still evolving)
 - Emoji keyboard

+> [!IMPORTANT]
-Word suggestions/spell checking are not included in the current releases and are a major goal for the v0.5.0 milestone.
+> Word suggestions/spell checking are not included in the current releases
+> and are a major goal for the v0.5 milestone.

 Feature roadmap: See [ROADMAP.md](ROADMAP.md)

 ## Contributing
 Want to contribute to FlorisBoard?
 That's great to hear!
 There are lots of different ways to help out, please see the [contribution guidelines](CONTRIBUTING.md) for more info.

+## Addons Store
+The official [Addons Store](https://beta.addons.florisboard.com) offers the possibility for the community to share and download FlorisBoard extensions.
+Instructions on how to publish addons can be found [here](https://github.com/florisboard/florisboard/wiki/How-to-publish-on-FlorisBoard-Addons).

+Many thanks to Ali ([@4H1R](https://github.com/4H1R)) for implementing the store!

+> [!NOTE]
+> During the initial beta release phase, the Addons Store _will_ only accept theme extensions.
+> Later on we plan to add support for language packs and keyboard extensions.

 ## List of permissions FlorisBoard requests
 Please refer to this [page](https://github.com/florisboard/florisboard/wiki/List-of-permissions-FlorisBoard-requests)